opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-info.md

 ## Required permissions

-If you use the security plugin, make sure you have the appropriate permissions: `cluster:monitor/nodes/info`.
+If you use the Security plugin, make sure you have the appropriate permissions: `cluster:monitor/nodes/info`.